prog-1/structs-ex01/README.md

 Create a program which implements a phone book, allowing to list, add and delete phone book entries.
 We recommend to store the phone book in files using [JSON](https://en.wikipedia.org/wiki/JSON) format.

+In part 1 of the homework adding and removing entries is optional.

+In part 2 we implement the remaining functionality, so list, add, remove should work.
+Extra points for using [termbox-go](https://github.com/nsf/termbox-go) for the user input to ensure users don't have to confirm every action with ENTER.

 ### UI / Main menu

 User interface (UI) should contain operation choices e.g.